 - Cover your cake with tented aluminum foil during the last 15 minutes of baking time.
 This will prevent overbaked edges.

-- Ensure you use a cooking spray with flour to coat your pan before baking.
+- Ensure you use a cooking spray with flour to coat your snowflake cake pan before baking.
 Liberally spray the pan and make sure you get in all the nooks and crannies.
 I like to use Baker's Joy spray.

 - After you allow your cake to cool and invert for removal—use a wooden spoon to tap several times on the bottom.
 This is a good trick for getting stuck spots to release for a perfect cake!